 We were eager learning new cooking techniques

-This was the first time I chopped the meat by 2 big knives.
-It was a tough job, required skillful combination of both hands.
+This was the first time I chopped the meat with 2 big knives.
+It was a tough job, requiring a skillful combination of both hands.
 I gave up.

 Rolling the triangle spring rolls seemed more suitable to me

 Annie, my colleague, was checking the grilled meat patties very carefully.
 She should be because we would eat what we cooked

 It was well cooked.
 Smelled delicious and tasted great

 We made the Spring Rolls.
 We grilled marinated meat on charcoal.
 We placed the noodles in the bowl, topped them with thin beef slices, then poured the hot broth over them.
 We made the food and smelled the delicious scents.
 The cooking session happened longer than we expected.
 We felt hungry as if we could eat a horse.
 The dishes we cooked were so great and tasty.
 Of course, we tried our best to make them.